 - Consistent Quality of Experience (QoEx).
 A key benefit of an advanced SD-WAN solution is the ability to actively use multiple forms of WAN transport simultaneously.
 A basic solution can direct traffic on an application basis down a single path, and if that path fails or is underperforming, it can dynamically redirect to a better performing link.
 However, with many basic solutions, failover times around outages are measured in tens of seconds or longer, often resulting in annoying application interruption.
 A business-driven SD-WAN intelligently monitors and manages all underlay transport services.
 It can overcome the challenges of packet loss, latency and jitter to deliver the highest levels of application performance and QoEx to users, even when WAN transport services are impaired.
 Unlike a basic SD-WAN, a business-driven SD-WAN handles a total transport outage seamlessly and provides sub-second failover that averts interrupting business-critical applications such as voice and video communications.

-- End-to-end micro-segmentation.
+- End-to-end segmentation.
 While basic SD-WANs provide the equivalent of a VPN service, a business-driven SD-WAN provides more comprehensive, end-to-end security capabilities.
-In addition to supporting a stateful zone-based firewall, the SD-WAN platform should orchestrate and enforce end-to-end micro-segmentation spanning the LAN-WAN-Data center and the LAN-WAN-Cloud.
+In addition to supporting a next-generation firewall, the SD-WAN platform should orchestrate and enforce end-to-end segmentation spanning the LAN-WAN-Data center and the LAN-WAN-Cloud.
 Centrally configured security policies are far more consistent due to fewer human errors than with a device-centric WAN model or a basic SD-WAN model that often require configuring policies on a device-by-device basis.
 If a policy requires a change, it is programmed centrally with a business-driven SD-WAN and pushed to 10s, 100s, or 1000s of nodes across the network, providing a significant increase in operational efficiency while reducing the overall attack surface and avoiding any security breaches.